 Accidents happen even at safe locations, and therefore, it is necessary to have the policy to cover the expenses of injured employees.
 Without a policy, Rajan will have to pay compensation and deal with medical expenses on his own.

 To avoid a heavy financial burden, it is essential for Rajan to purchase a worker’s compensation insurance policy.
 WC policy will also offer legal liability coverage.
 If Rajan’s employees meet with an accident during working hours, the worker compensation insurer will pay compensation and medical expenses to the worker.

-It will save Rajan from bearing the financial brunt that may arise in the case of the accident or injury of his employee.
+It will save Rajan from bearing the financial brunt that may arise in the case of an accident or injury to his employee.

 Homi had followed global safety norms at the workplace.
 He also built a separate department to train employees on safety practices.

-As Homi was the new CEO, he also bought workmen compensation insurance policy.
+As Homi was the new CEO, he also bought a workmen’s compensation insurance policy.
 This policy will help him cover his legal liability which could arise due to the injury of his employee during working hours.

 A few days ago, one worker suffered major hand injuries when his gloves caught between the machine.
 Five other workers present at the time of the accident rushed the injured worker to the hospital.
 In this case, as Homi was the employer and had a workmen compensation insurance policy, he informed the insurance company immediately.
 The insurance provider agreed to offer legal liability coverage to the injured employee.